 My directorship of the Digital Latin Library overlapped with my decade of service (2009–2019) as chair of OU's Department of Classics and Letters, during which time the department moved across campus to new quarters, added seven new faculty members to its roster, and maintained steady enrollment in its programs even as humanities departments at OU and other institutions saw their enrollments decline.
 I led the department through two highly favorable academic program review periods and put it on a solid footing for my successor, who has continued to build the department's national and international profile.

 - Co-chair (with my colleague Pamela Genova) for the Arts and Humanities Action Team under the university's Aspire 2020 program

 - Chair of the local committee for the 106th annual meeting of the Classical Association of the Middle West and South

 - Chair of the Executive Committee for OU's College of Arts and Sciences

 - President, Phi Beta Kappa, Alpha of Oklahoma Chapter

-When I'm not teaching, reading, or working on research and scholarship, I enjoy playing guitar, gardening, playing pool (especially nine ball), listening to old-time radio shows, watching auto racing (particularly Indy, F1, and NASCAR), and spending time with family and friends.
+When I'm not teaching, reading, or working on research and scholarship, I enjoy playing guitar (electric and acoustic), gardening (the image of the bachelor buttons is from our front yard), playing pool (especially nine ball), listening to old-time radio shows, watching auto racing, and spending time with family and friends (both human and canine).
 I also like hats 🤠.